 First of all, the aforementioned accreditations are THE internationally accepted accreditations for business schools.
-More precisely, the EQUIS and AACSB accreditation are certificates for the whole institution.
-That is, when the Vlerick Management School, for instance, receives an AACSB accreditation then ALL of its programs automatically are certified.
-In contrast, the AMBA certifies individual programs - MBA, DBA and Masters in Business and Management (MBM).
+More precisely, the EQUIS and AACSB accreditation are certificates for the whole business school.
+That is, when the Vlerick Business School, for instance, receives an AACSB accreditation then ALL of its programs automatically are certified.
+By contrast, the AMBA certifies individual programs - MBA, DBA, and Masters in Business and Management (MBM).
+However, the AMBA accreditation is only granted if all MBA and EMBA programs have passed the due diligence successfully.
+Whether a school’s Master in Management or professional doctorate in management are also accredited can be seen on the AMBA website.
 The EBS University, for example, does not have AACSB or EQUIS.
 It offers, however, an Executive MBA together with Durham Business School - and this MBA is AMBA accredited.
-The HEC Schoool of Management has all of them: The school is accredited by AACSB and EQUIS and the fulltime MBA, the Executive MBA, and the MSc in Management are accredited by AMBA.
+The HEC Schoool of Management has all of them: The school is accredited by AACSB and EQUIS, and the fulltime MBA, the Executive MBA, and the MSc in Management are accredited by AMBA.

 How important are AACSB, EQUIS, and AMBA accreditations?

-These accreditations are important because they require minimum standards such as a minimum number of case studies in programs or a minimum number of intakes (number of students every year) or a minimum number of alumni.
-By this, accredited schools (or programs) do not give you a guarantee for excellence or that you feel comfortable there.
+These accreditations are important because they require minimum standards from schools, for example, minimum numbers of case studies used in the curriculum, a minimum number of intakes (number of students every year) or a minimum number of alumni.
+Also, schools and program need to show a certain experience and documentation if they want to receive the accreditation.
+By this, accredited schools (or programs) do not provide a guarantee for excellence; nor do they guarantee that you feel comfortable there.
 But they provide you with a minimum quality control so that you can be sure that the respective program fulfills internationally accepted standards.
-Also, schools and program need to show a certain experience - for example by the number of graduates that a program has - in what they are doing before they get the accreditation or demonstrate career services.
-You can find the criteria for the MBA, DBA, and Master in Management (MBM) accreditation on the AMBA-website.

 Which business school to choose - accredited or non-accredited?